anhaidgroup/deepmatcher/Datasets.md

 ## Structured

+### BeerAdvo-RateBeer

+This dataset contains beer data from BeerAdvocate and RateBeer and was obtained from [here](https://sites.google.com/site/anhaidgroup/useful-stuff/data).
+It was created by students in the CS 784 data science class at UW-Madison, Fall 2015, as a part of their class project.
+To create the data set, students

+1. Crawled HTML pages from the two websites
+2. Extracted tuples from the HTML pages to create two tables, one per site
+3. Performed blocking on these tables (to remove obviously non-matched tuple pairs), producing a set of candidate tuple pairs
+4. Took a random sample of pairs from the above set and labeled the pairs in the sample as "match" / "non-match".

+For the purpose of performing experiments for this work, we split the set of labeled tuple pairs into 3 sub-sets, i.e., train, validation, and test, with ratio 3:1:1.

+### iTunes-Amazon

+This dataset contains music data from iTunes and Amazon and was obtained from [here](https://sites.google.com/site/anhaidgroup/useful-stuff/data).
+This was also created by students in the CS 784 data science class at UW-Madison.
+The dataset was created in the same manner as [BeerAdvo-RateBeer](#BeerAdvo-RateBeer).

 ### Fodors-Zagats

 This dataset contains restaurant data from Fodors and from Zagat and was obtained from [here](http://www.cs.utexas.edu/users/ml/riddle/data.html).
 The original dataset obtained from the source contained two tables, one each for Fodors and Zagat, and a list of golden matches indicating which tuple pairs referred to the same restaurant.
 To create the version of the dataset used in our experiments which contain both matches and non-matches, we use the following procudere: